 Contract day rates have stayed very much the same, however we are starting to see shorter term contracts with the implementation of IR35 due less than a year away.
 The banks and financial institutions do not want any contractors working through a Ltd company beyond March 30th 2020, as they will need to take a view on whether they are inside or outside IR35.

-Being a predominantly male dominated industry, any females applying for technical roles like quantitative finance have been highly sought after and junior methodology roles in FRTB is also somewhere there is a lack of top talent at the analyst/AVP level.
+Being a predominantly male dominated industry, any females applying for regulation jobs or technical roles like quantitative finance have been highly sought after and junior methodology roles in FRTB is also somewhere there is a lack of top talent at the analyst/AVP level.
 Beyond this some of the key experience and skills that will make a CV stand out have included:

 I would suggest being pragmatic about the state of the economy and what is happening in the world.
 Recruitment and business confidence are both being damaged by trade wars between the U.S. and China, Brexit and the ongoing search for a new prime minister in the UK.